dloscutoff/pip/docs/Command-line flags.md

 When Pip is called without any of these flags, the default is stdin for interactive mode and file for non-interactive.

+## Input interpretation

+`-x` Instead of setting `g` to the list of command-line args as Scalars, evaluate each arg as Pip code and set `g` to the list of resulting values

 ## Input source

 `-r` Instead of setting `g` to the list of command-line args, set it to the list of all lines read from stdin